daniel-gonzalez-cedre/advent-of-code-2018/readme.md

 :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star:

-:warning: This repo has been abandoned until further notice to focus on more interesting projects :warning:
+:coffin: This repo has been abandoned until further notice to focus on more interesting projects :coffin:

 My attempt at Advent of Code 2018.
 This is primarily for gaining experience with Python and Haskell (and maybe Nim).